Update on New York's Paid Family Leave Benefits LawFriday, December 1, 2017

 - Update payroll systems to collect the employee payroll withholdings or contributions that pay for the insurance.

 - Identify employees who will not qualify for the minimum amount of time required for eligibility and let them know they can choose to waive coverage by filing a waiver form.
-The New York State website also provides Facts Sheets for both employees and employers, which can be found here.
+The New York State website also provides Facts Sheets for both employees and employers.
 Finally, forms relating to processing claims for PFLBL benefits are also now available at the New York State website.

 Should your company or organization require specialized assistance with PFLBL compliance, including but not limited to template employee handbook provisions or other written policies or guidance to employees, our firm stands ready to provide you with such support.